BYUI-ECEN-361-Classes/lab-02-interrupts-timers-brockdavis2002/Documentation/Assignment.md

 ## Part 2 Questions (3 pts)

-1. What has happened to the speed of the timers? [*answer here*]
+1. What has happened to the speed of the timers? [*they slowed down a bunch*]

-2. What is the new frequency of LED D1? [*answer here*]
+2. What is the new frequency of LED D1? [*D1: 0.262 Hz (overflows every 3.8 seconds)*]

 3. When we changed the frequency, did the Seven-Segment Light update rate change?  (hint, look at the clocks driving the APB1, APB2 buses and which timers are on which bus.
-Recall that the Seven-Segment timer is Tim17) [*answer here*]
+Recall that the Seven-Segment timer is Tim17) [*When the APB2 prescaler is set to /8, the frequency of Tim17 will decrease, which will slow down the update rate of the Seven-Segment Display.
+The display will update less frequently compared to before the prescaler change.*]

 ## Part 3: Reaction Timer (5 pts)